 Queen Street, St Lukes, Albany, Westcity, Westgate, Manukau, Newmarket

-Situated in quaint little Devonport is this independently run cinema, The Vic!
+Situated in quaint little Devonport is the independently run cinema, The Vic.
 Not only is this theatre a place where they screen films, it’s a building of rich history.
 Established in 1912, The Vic has become a local favourite amongst the Devo citizens but don’t let that ancient age make you think it hasn’t been well looked after.
-The Vic has everything you need from comfy seating, big screens, 3D system and not to mention, their choc tops are taken to the next level as they use gelato!
+The Vic has everything you need from comfy seating, big screens, 3D system and not to mention, their choc tops are taken to the next level as they use gelato.

 From the outside, you wouldn’t guess the classy décor that this arthouse cinema has in store.
 With a Greek-style fit out, dazzling chandeliers and spacious theatre rooms, it’s impossible to walk out of Capitol Cinema without feeling like royalty.
 Sit back on their plush purple chairs and get amongst one of their many films.
 From indie to blockbuster hits, Capitol has got it all and yes, they have a snack bar serving beer and wine.